 What information does OPL collect about my borrowing history?

-As a patron, you may choose to opt in to enable the “Reading History” option on your account.
+As a patron, you may choose to opt in to enable the “Borrowing History” option in your account settings.
 By doing so, you choose to give explicit consent to storing your check-out history from the opt-in date.
-Library staff DO NOT have access to the Reading History.
-You can opt out of this service and delete your Reading History at any time.
+Library staff DO NOT have access to the Borrowing History.
+You can opt out of this service and delete your Borrowing History at any time.

 You may check your account online by using an encrypted personal identification number (PIN).
 This is encrypted for your privacy and staff cannot tell you what your PIN is; you can reset your PIN online on your own without staff involvement.

 If you do share your PIN and library card number with any party, you are providing this party access to all details on items you have currently checked out, as well as any personally identifiable information in your library record including your address, phone number, email, birthdate, and ID.
 If you have turned Borrowing History on, you are also sharing that information as well.